qiaohanscode/technical-tutorial/frontend/ngrx/store/reducers.md

 }
 ```

+Feature states are registered in the `providers` array of the route config lazyly.

 `scoreboard.reducer.ts`
 ```
 export const scoreboardFeatureKey = 'game';
 ```

-Feature states are registered in the `providers` array of the route config.

 `game-routers.ts`
 ```